Anti-Catholicism: France

 During the French Revolution (1789–1795), the clergy and the laity were persecuted and Church property was confiscated and destroyed by the new government as part of a process of Dechristianization, the aims of which were the destruction of Catholic practices and the destruction of the very faith itself, culminating in the imposition of the atheistic Cult of Reason followed by the imposition of the deistic Cult of the Supreme Being.
 The persecution led Catholics who lived in the west of France to wage a counterrevolution, the War in the Vendée, and when the state was victorious, it killed tens of thousands of Catholics.
 A few historians have called the killings a genocide.
-However, most historians believe that the killings constituted a brutal crackdown against political enemies rather than a genocide.
+However, other historians believe that the killings constituted a brutal crackdown against political enemies rather than a genocide.
 The French invasions of Italy (1796–1799) included an assault on Rome and the exile of Pope Pius VI in 1798.

 Relations improved in 1802 when Napoleon came to terms with the Pope in the Concordat of 1801.
 It allowed the Church to operate but did not give back the lands; it proved satisfactory for a century.
 By 1815 the Papacy supported the growing alliance against Napoleon, and was re-instated as the State Church during the conservative Bourbon Restoration of 1815–1830.
 The brief French Revolution of 1848 again opposed the Church, but the Second French Empire (1851–1871) gave it full support.
 The history of 1789–1871 had established two camps – the left against the Church and the right supporting it – that largely continued until the Vatican II process in 1962–1965.